biojava/biojava.github.io/_wikis/BioJava:Cookbook:SeqIO:ReadGESBiojavax.md

 title: BioJava:Cookbook:SeqIO:ReadGESBiojavax
 ---

-How Do I read a sequence file (in whatever format) with the new Biojavax extension?
+How do I read a sequence file (in whatever format) with the new Biojavax extension?
 -----------------------------------------------------------------------------------

 Since its inception, Biojava has been able to read files in the most popular file formats used in bio-informatics.
-Since Biojava 1.5 and the inclusion of the Biojavax extension, the way of reading files has changed somewhat.
+Since Biojava 1.5 and the addition of the Biojavax extension, the way of reading files has changed somewhat.
 Although you can still read sequence files using the **SeqIOTools** class, it has been marked deprecated and is now replaced by the **RichSequenceIO.Tools** class.
 This class keeps the mapping of the information found in a given file format, allowing better correspondance to BioSQL databases.
-The Biojavax extension also allows for easier parser creation if you need to read a new file format.
+It also enforce the use of namespaces.
+The Biojavax extension also allows for easy parser creation if you need to read a new file format.
 But for most users, this is a rather remote thing.
 So, how is it different?
 Actually, it is not that different ;-) **RichSequenceIO.Tools** allows you to read files (DNA, RNA or protein) in the following format:

 -   EMBL (native or XML)
 -   FASTA